- Check Your Credit Reports

 7. Become an Authorized User

 An authorized user is someone whose name is attached to another person's credit card account.
 If you have a family member with good credit, you may be able to convince them to add you to one of their accounts.
-Becoming an authorized user will boost your credit score quickly if they pay their bill on time, even if you aren't spending any of the money.
+Becoming an authorized user will boost your credit score quickly if the bill is paid on time, even if you aren't spending any of the money.

 8. Hire a Credit Repair Specialist